BenoitPAIX/16S_metabarcoding_tutorial/README.md

 </details>

 ### 2.4.
 Checking the rarefaction curves and removing samples with not enough reads
-Rarefactions curves are a good representation to verify if all the diversity is covered in each sample.
+Rarefaction curves are a good representation to verify if all the diversity is covered in each sample.

-On the x-axis we have the number of reads, on the y-axis, the number of new ASVs discovered.
+On the x-axis, we have the number of reads, on the y-axis, the number of new ASVs discovered.

 If we reach a plateau, it means that no more new ASVs are identified, even if we increase or sample size (number of reads).